swiftlang/swift-package-manager/Documentation/Community-Proposal.md

 These packages must be git repositories with semantically versioned tags and a `Package.swift` — just like regular Swift packages.
-However, they contain a single `module.map` file instead of other Swift sources.
+However, they contain a single `module.modulemap` file instead of other Swift sources.

 The module.modulemap describes the headers and libraries in the system library.